element-hq/element-android/docs/pull_request.md

 Dangerous PR should not be merged just before a release.
 Dangerous PR are PR that could break the app.
 Update of Realm library, rework in the chunk of Events management in the SDK, etc.

 We prefer to merge such PR after a release so that it can be tested during several days by the team before behind included in a release candidate.

+### Resolve conversation

+Generally we do not close conversation added during PR review and update by clicking on "Resolve conversation" If the submitter or the reviewer do so, it will more difficult for further readers to see again the content.
+They will have to open the conversation to see it again. it's a waste of time.

+When remarks are handled, a small comment like "done" is enough, commit hash can also be added to the conversation.

 ## Responsibility